Kavana084/Dynamic-Demand-Forecasting-and-Service-Optimization-for-Public-Transport/README.md

 ### 1.1 Background

-Public transportation systems are essential for urban mobility, but traditional systems mainly rely on fixed schedules and static routing, which often lead to overcrowding, long waiting times, inefficient fleet utilization, and inability to adapt to changing passenger demand and traffic conditions.
+Public transportation systems are essential for urban mobility, but traditional systems mainly rely on fixed schedules[3] and static routing, which often lead to overcrowding, long waiting times[2][3], inefficient fleet utilization, and inability to adapt to changing passenger demand and traffic conditions.
 With the growth of smart city technologies, intelligent transportation systems are becoming necessary for efficient transit management.
 Recent advancements in Artificial Intelligence and optimization techniques enable dynamic scheduling and real-time decision making.

 ### 1.2 Problem Overview

-Static bus schedules create a persistent mismatch between service supply and actual passenger demand.
-During peak hours, buses are overcrowded and passengers are left-behind but during off-peak periods, buses run near-empty, wasting fuel and operating costs.Traditional optimization methods are costly, time-consuming, and cannot quickly adapt to sudden changes like traffic, weather, or increased passenger demand.
+Static bus schedules create a persistent mismatch between service supply and actual passenger demand[3].
+During peak hours, buses are overcrowded and passengers are left-behind[2][3] but during off-peak periods, buses run near-empty, wasting fuel and operating costs.Traditional optimization methods are costly, time-consuming, and cannot quickly adapt to sudden changes like traffic, weather, or increased passenger demand.

 ### 1.3 Need for the Study